disertus/dash_covid_visualization/README.md

 # Covid19 Dashboard (cases in Ukraine)
+What this app does?:
-The app scrapes the data from the Ministry of Healthcare and Cabinet of Ministers websites, records entries to the Google Cloud MySQL DB, transforms it into a Pandas Dataframe, performs ratio calculations and visualizes the data with Dash (Plotly, Flask).
+*scrapes the data from the Ministry of Healthcare and Cabinet of Ministers websites (requests) *records entries to the Google Cloud MySQL DB (SQL) *transforms the data from the DB into a Pandas Dataframe *performs ratio calculations
+*visualizes the data with Dash (Plotly, Flask).

 Feel free to try it out at: https://covid19-in-ukraine-test.herokuapp.com/